ROCm/rocminfo/docs/install/build.rst

     cd ..

-Upon a successful build, the binary, rocminfo, and the python script, rocm_agent_enumerator, will be in the `build` folder.
+Upon a successful build, the binary, ROCmInfo, and the Python script, rocm_agent_enumerator, will be in the `build` folder.

 ROCmInfo execution
 -------------------